Swapppyy/Excel_Projects/README.md

 ### 1. Bike Sales Dashboard

-- **Description**: This project demonstrates how to create an interactive sales analysis dashboard using pivot tables, charts, and slicers.
-- **Directory**: `/sales-analysis-dashboard`
+- **Description**: This Excel-based dashboard is designed to provide a comprehensive analysis of bike sales data by utilizing pivot tables, charts, and slicers.
+The primary goal of this project is to offer an insightful view of bike sales trends based on various demographics, including age brackets and average income levels.
 - **Screenshot**: ![Dashboard Screenshot](/sales-analysis-dashboard/screenshot.png)